Retire Before Mom and Dad: The Simple Numbers Behind A Lifetime of Financial Freedom by Rob Berger is a personal finance book published in 2019.

 - Levels allow you to monitor progress

-- Even if you are not fully financially independent, it gives you freedom to make decisions you otherwise couldn’t
+- Even if not fully independent, having a growing retirement account gives you freedom to make decisions you otherwise couldn’t

 - At Level 4, yearly return starts to equal yearly savings

-- Levels 1 – 3 & Levels 5 – 7 take the same amount of time
+- Levels 1 – 3 and Levels 5 – 7 take the same amount of time

 How Much Should You Save?

-- Both would take 9 years to save one year of expenses
+- Both need 9 years to save 1 year of expenses

 Why Is 25 Years Of Expenses The Goal?
 The 4% Rule

-- Expenses Per Year / 0.04 = Retirement Savings Goal (25 years of expenses)
+- Annual Expenses ÷ 0.04 = Target Retirement Savings

 Part 3 – Buying Your Freedom